Wednesday, 23 December 2020

 Notional Division of Punjab.

-To decide the final border between India and Pakistan a boundary commission was set up under a British barrister Mr Cyril John Radcliffe.
-He was given just five weeks to complete this extremely contentious and gigantic issue.
+To decide the final border between India and Pakistan, a boundary commission was set up under a British barrister, Mr. Cyril John Radcliffe.
+He was given just five weeks to complete this extremely contentious and gigantic task.
 His decision was made public on 17 August 1947.
-The dividing line which he suggested is called Radcliffe line and forms the border between India and Pakistan.
-It also divided Punjab in to two parts.
+The dividing line he suggested is called the Radcliffe Line and forms the border between India and Pakistan.
+It also divided Punjab into two parts.

 Punjab from 1948 - 1956 AD.

-After the independence both parts of Punjab in Pakistan and India went under many administrative changes.
-The case of Pakistani Punjab was much more simple.
-The population, after the migration of Hindus and Sikhs, was ovewhelmingly Muslim and linguistically too was homogeneous with overwhelming population speaking Punjabi or its different dialects.
-So no big changes were required.
-However, Bahawalpur the only princely state of Punjab that acceded to Pakistan, was merged with the Punjab province in 1955.
+After independence, both parts of Punjab in Pakistan and India underwent many administrative changes.
+The case of Pakistani Punjab was much simpler.
+The population, after the migration of Hindus and Sikhs, was overwhelmingly Muslim and linguistically homogeneous, with the vast majority speaking Punjabi or its various dialects.
+So, no major changes were required.
+However, Bahawalpur, the only princely state of Punjab that acceded to Pakistan, was merged with the Punjab province in 1955.

 The situation in the Indian part of Punjab was more complex.
-Besides district there wre almost 33 princely states apread all over Punjab.
-These states were organized in to two groups.
-The states in Himalayan mountains were merged and given the name of Himachal Union Territory, these all states were Hindi speaking and ruled and inhabited mostly by Hindus.
-While the states in the plains were merged together to form PEPSU (Patiala & East Punjab States Union).
-These states were mostly Punjabi speaking, except three small states near Delhi.
-These were eight in number, the four larger ones were ruled by Sikhs and four smaller were ruled by Muslim rulers.
+Besides the districts, there were almost 33 princely states spread all over Punjab.
+These states were organized into two groups.
+The states in the Himalayan mountains were merged and given the name of Himachal Union Territory; these states were Hindi-speaking and ruled and inhabited mostly by Hindus.
+The states in the plains were merged together to form PEPSU (Patiala & East Punjab States Union).
+These states were mostly Punjabi-speaking, except for three small states near Delhi.
+These were eight in number: the four larger ones were ruled by Sikhs, and the four smaller ones were ruled by Muslim rulers.

 Punjab 1957 - 1966 AD.

-In 1957 India took another major step towards the reoganization of the Punjab state.
-PEPSU was ablished and merged with the Punjab state.
+In 1957, India took another major step towards the reorganization of the Punjab state.
+PEPSU was abolished and merged with the Punjab state.

 Punjab after the creation of Islamabad Capital Territory in 1960 and the reogranization of Indian Punjab in 1966.